h4de5/Pix2Model/docs/setup.md

 - UPLOAD_FOLDER: Path to the locally mounted data folder
 - RQ_DASHBOARD_USERNAME: Username required for access to the dashboard
 - RQ_DASHBOARD_PASSWORD: Password required for access to the dashboard
-- SSL_CERT_FOLDER: Path to the SLL certificate needed to run the server, can be copied from the tu wien server.
+- SSL_CERT_FOLDER: Path to the SSL certificate needed to run the server, can be copied from the tu wien server.
 - BACKEND_LOG: Path to the backend log

 ### Folder structure